Terms and conditions

 In the interests of comfort and safety learners are advised to wear suitable footwear and clothing which does not restrict movement.

-Learners must also take note of any medication they are taking that may affect their ability to drive safely and advise their instructor accordingly before taking any lesson booked.
+Learners must also take note of any medication they are taking that may affect their ability to drive safely and advise their instructor accordingly.

 10. Complaints procedure – click here.